yairEO/tagify/README.md

 **Promise**-based hooks for *async* program flow scenarios.

-Allows to "hook" (intervene) at certain points of the program, which were selected as a suitable place to **pause** the program flow and wait for further instructions on how/if to procceed.
+Allows to "hook" (intervene) at certain points of the program, which were selected as a suitable place to **pause** the program flow and wait for further instructions on how/if to proceed.

 <details>
   <summary>For example, if a developer wishes to add a (native) confirmation popup before a tag is removed (by a user action):